 When should I call my doctor about a new pregnancy?

-If you have missed a period, taken a pregnancy test and gotten a positive result, your next step will be to call your healthcare provider for your first appointment.
-While scheduling, your provider may ask if you have already started taking a prenatal vitamin with at least 400mcg of folic acid.
-These vitamins are important in early pregnancy because they help in the development of your baby’s neural tube.
-The neural tube will become the brain and spine.
-Many healthcare providers recommend that any women who could become pregnant take folic acid at all times.
+If you’ve missed your period and gotten a positive pregnancy test, your next step will be to call your healthcare provider for your first appointment.
+While scheduling, your provider may ask if you have already started taking a prenatal vitamin containing folic acid.
+Prenatal vitamins are important in early pregnancy because they help in the development of your baby’s neural tube.
+The neural tube will become your baby’s brain and spine.
+Many healthcare providers recommend that anyone who could become pregnant take folic acid at all times.

-If you are planning a pregnancy, a preconception appointment with your healthcare provider is a good place to start.
-A preconception appointment is especially important if you take medication for a chronic illness or have other medical conditions like diabetes, hypertension or lupus.
+If you’re planning a pregnancy, a preconception appointment with your healthcare provider is a good place to start.
+A preconception appointment is especially important if you take medication for a chronic illness or have other medical conditions like diabetes, high blood pressure or lupus.

 During this appointment, your provider will discuss any current medical conditions, as well as your general health before pregnancy.
 This appointment is meant to get you into the best place for a new pregnancy.